PaperPrototype/Intro-Voxel-Terrain-in-Unity/Week 1 - Chunks + JobSystem/Lecture/english.md

     }
 ```

-When initializing a job we set up pointers to the memory it will use (`NativeArray`'s), as well as copies of data it will need, like our Chunk position.
 When we run the job it will return a `JobHandle`.
 This lets us have a "handle" to hold on to our Job.
-Since the Job will be running on a differrent thread, we can't know when it will finish running, so we just have to wait until it completes
+Since the Job will be running on a differrent thread, we can't know when it will finish running, so we just have to wait until it completes, and that is exaclty what the `Complete()` function does.

 ```
     private void Start()